janomach/the-hardisc/README.md

 ![Image](doc/unprotected_pipeline.png)

-Most of the processors used in SEE-intense environments are protected by replicating the whole cores, leverage lockstep technique, or require specialized fabrication technologies.
+Most of the processors used in SEE-intense environments are protected by replicating the whole cores, leveraging lockstep technique, or requiring specialized fabrication technologies.
 These approaches limit the system frequency or require multiplies of system area or power consumption compared to an unprotected system with the same functionality.
 The Hardisc **integrates protection in the architecture of the pipeline**, providing faster fault detection and recovery.
 The **protection is based on replicating pipeline stages**, excluding protecting or replicating the large but not functionality-critical units (e.g., branch predictor).